-- Diverse populations served by this program include economically distressed communities, Tribal Nations, racial and ethnic communities, veterans, low to moderate-income neighborhoods and people with disabilities. - Additional consideration will be given to projects that serve a diverse population as listed above or for projects that reduce barriers by increasing accessibility, equity, usability and independence or projects that incorporate a targeted business or vendor.
+- Diverse populations served by this program include economically distressed communities, Tribal Nations, racial and ethnic communities, veterans, low to moderate-income neighborhoods and people with disabilities. - Additional points are awarded to projects that serve a diverse population as listed above or for projects that reduce barriers by increasing accessibility, equity, usability and independence or projects that incorporate a targeted business or vendor.